Samoa – Guide for Backpackers

 Samoa isn’t Samoa without some wonderful waterfalls and swimming holes.
 There’s more of that to choose from in Savai’i.
 Take the South Coast Road then a dirt road to Afu Aau Falls (Olemoe Falls) where the water emerges from dense rainforest and drops into a swimming hole.
 Next, check out Mataolealelo Pool, a natural spring near the village of Safune.
 A small fee is payable for both of these sites.

 Possibly the biggest highlight of Savai’i is the Alofaaga Blowholes, a short walk from Taga Village.
-Watch water shoot 30 metres up in the air with thurderous force and noise.
+Watch water shoot 30 metres up in the air with thunderous force and noise.
 There is likely to be a local around throwing coconuts into the holes for everyone’s entertainment.
-After watching the flying coconuts, take the coastal track for several hours to the the ancient village of Fagaloa.
-You’ll be rewarded with a waterfall and beach cambination, perfect for swimming in.
+After watching the flying coconuts, take the coastal track for several hours to the ancient village of Fagaloa.
+You’ll be rewarded with a waterfall and beach combination, perfect for swimming in.
 Magic.
 A fee is payable for this activity or see this experience as part of an island tour which can be booked here.

 If you have more time in Samoa…